Categories: Blogs, EPP, EPS

 Industrial Dunnage

 EPP is increasingly used as dunnage across various industries.
 Due to its high strength and shock-absorbing properties, it can transport sensitive components without any damage multiple times over.
-This satisfies the rising demand for sustainability and brings down overall transportation costs.
+This satisfies the rising demand for sustainability and supports lower long-term handling losses.

 Drones

-India’s defence and aerospace industries are now using EPP to construct drone parts and for protective drone packaging solutions.
+India’s Defence and aerospace industries are now using EPP to construct drone parts and for protective drone packaging solutions.
 This material withstands extreme conditions, thereby providing excellent reliability in high-performance applications.
+According to an article on Times of India, India’s drone ecosystem has also expanded rapidly, with 38,575 UAVs registered and 39,890 remote pilots certified as of February 2026, indicating growing demand for reliable, lightweight, protective and structural solutions.

 EPS and EPP in India: Insights from Polymer Manufacturers